SharePoint/sp-dev-docs/docs/declarative-customization/get-started-create-site-design.md

 ---
 title: Get started creating SharePoint site designs and site scripts
-description: Create site designs to provide reusable lists, themes, layouts, pages, or custom actions so that your users can quickly build new SharePoint sites with the features they need. ms.date: 04/17/2020
+description: Create site designs to provide reusable lists, themes, layouts, pages, or custom actions so that your users can quickly build new SharePoint sites with the features they need. ms.date: 07/06/2021
 localization_priority: Priority
 ---

 # Get started creating site designs and site scripts

-You can create site designs to provide reusable lists, themes, layouts, pages, or custom actions so that your users can quickly build new SharePoint sites with the features they need.
+You can create site designs to provide reusable lists, themes, layouts, pages (experimental), or custom actions so that your users can quickly build new SharePoint sites with the features they need.

 This article describes how to build a simple site design that adds a SharePoint list for tracking customer orders.
 You'll use the site design to create a new SharePoint site with the custom list.
 You'll learn how to use SharePoint PowerShell cmdlets to create site scripts and site designs.
 You can also use REST APIs to perform the same actions.
 The corresponding REST calls are shown for reference in each step.

 ## Create the site script in JSON

-A site design is a collection of actions that SharePoint runs when creating a new site.
+A site script is a collection of actions that SharePoint runs when creating a new site.
 Actions describe changes to apply to the new site, such as creating a new list or applying a theme.
 The actions are specified in a JSON script, which is a list of all actions to apply.
 When a script runs, SharePoint completes each action in the order listed.

 Each action is specified by the "verb" value in the JSON script.
 Also, actions can have subactions that are also "verb" values.
 In the following JSON, the script specifies to create a new list named **Customer Tracking**, and then subactions set the description and add several fields to define the list.